lucabriguglia/cqrs-experiments/README.md

 # CQRS Experiments
-This repository is not maintained anymore, please look at https://github.com/weapsy/Weapsy for an up to date CQRS pattern.
+This repository is no longer updated, please look at https://github.com/weapsy/Weapsy for my new CQRS pattern.